severinlandolt/latex-thesis-template/README.md

 These instructions will get you a copy of the project up and running on your local machine to start writing your thesis.

+There are two ways of getting started:
+1. Online Latex editor: Overleaf
+For this download either little-prince-templace or chinchilab-template, create zip file and import it to Overleaf.

+2. On your local machine.
+Please, follow a guide below:

 ### Prerequisites
 The first part of a working LaTeX environment is a TeX distribution.
 This depends on your operating system.
 And yes, the file is big.